Take Care (song)

 "Take Care" is the title track from Canadian rapper Drake's second studio album of the same name.
 The song features guest vocals from Barbadian singer Rihanna.
 The song heavily samples Jamie xx's remix of Gil Scott-Heron's version of "I'll Take Care of You", written by Brook Benton.
 "Take Care" was released as the fifth single from the album on January 17, 2012.
 It is a club song about a couple in a relationship acknowledging they have been hurt in their past, but will look after one another.

-"Take Care" peaked at number seven on the US Billboard Hot 100, while also reaching the top ten in Australia, Denmark, New Zealand, and the United Kingdom.
-It further peaked at numbers one and eight on the US Rhythmic and Mainstream Top 40 charts respectively, and charted within the top ten of the UK Singles Chart.
+"Take Care" peaked at number seven on the US Billboard Hot 100, while also reaching the top ten in Australia, Denmark, Israel, New Zealand, and the United Kingdom.
+It further peaked at numbers one and eight on the US Rhythmic and Mainstream Top 40 charts respectively.
+It is certified seven-times Platinum in the US and Australia.
 The song's accompanying music video, directed by Yoann Lemoine, depicts simplistic art including Drake and Rihanna's characters in an intimate relationship, with other scenes featuring animals such as a bull, black-throated magpie-jay and tropical fish, and various outdoor landscapes.
 The video portrays the ups and downs of a relationship with poaching and wildfires.
 Critics praised the video for its simple and minimalistic theme.